SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 #### Testing the credentials with the services

-In this final step we gonna show you, how to obtain the client_id and client_secret generated by Kyma when you have created the OAuth2Client, as also, test the new Serverless functions authenticating them using the credentials.
+In this final step, we will show you how to obtain the client_id and client_secret generated by Kyma when you have created the OAuth2Client and test the new Serverless functions authenticating them using the credentials.
-Kyma provides via kubectl to get secret from specific name and namespace
+Kyma provides via kubectl to get secret from a specific name and namespace.

-Go to your CLI and let's retrieve the generated keys for the OAuth2Client.
+Go to your CLI, and let's retrieve the generated keys for the OAuth2Client.

-1. Export as environment variables, the client name, namespace and domain that the OAuth2Client was create, like follows:
+1. Export as environment variables, the client name, namespace, and domain that the OAuth2Client created as follows:

 ```
 export CLIENT_NAME=number-generator-client